akaihola/darglint2/README.md

 *darglint* can be configured using a configuration file.
 The configuration file must be named either *.darglint*, *setup.cfg*, or *tox.ini*.
-It must also have a section starting with the section header, `[darglint]`.
+It must also have a section starting with the section header, `[darglint2]`.
 Finally, the configuration file must be located either in the directory *darglint* is called from, or from a parent directory of that working directory.